grpc/grpc-go/security/rbac/README.md

 To set up an example server with both a unary and a stream interceptor, copy the code in `engine/main.go` and adjust any parameters as needed.
-Specifically, users will need to fill in the function `getEngine()` to return the CEL engine they would like to use, which they can create using factory methods in `engine/engine.go`.
+Specifically, users will need to initialize the variable `engine` in the `main` function with an RBAC policy, which they can create using factory methods in `engine/engine.go`.
 Users may also write their own interceptors from scratch.